-ViTrox conducts materiality analysis annually to track trends and changes in ESG topics, collecting stakeholders’ expectations and feedback through diverse communication channels to identify material issues.
-Based on the materiality analysis outcomes, we realign sustainability targets and strategies for planning and reallocating resources into ViTrox’s material matters.
+ViTrox conducts materiality analysis annually to track trends and developments related to the mid- to long-term goals of our material topics by collecting stakeholders’ expectations and feedback through diverse communication channels.
+Based on the materiality analysis outcomes, we realign sustainability targets and strategies for planning and reallocating resources into ViTrox’s material topics.

 |

-- Identify, gather and consolidate the relevant inputs from discussions and interviews with our internal stakeholders, such as employees and representatives of different functional departments who frequently engage with the external stakeholders
+- Identify, gather and consolidate the relevant inputs from discussions and interviews with our internal stakeholders, including employees and representatives of different functional departments who frequently engage with the external stakeholders

-- Benchmark best practices from industry peers, taking notes of changes since the last materiality analysis
+- Benchmark industry best practices by analysing insights from industry peers and noting key developments since the last materiality analysis

-- Research sustainability trends and review global initiatives and frameworks to produce an initial list of potential sustainability topics
+- Research sustainability trends and review global initiatives and frameworks to compile an initial list of potential sustainability matters

 |